philiplb/CRUDlex/docs/api/ServiceProvider.rst

 .. php:class:: ServiceProvider

     The ServiceProvider setups and initializes the whole CRUD system.
-    After adding it to your Silex-setup, it offers access to {@see Data}
+    After adding it to your Silex-setup, it offers access to {@see AbstractData}
     instances, one for each defined entity off the CRUD YAML file.

     .. php:attr:: datas

         protected

-        Holds the {@see Data} instances.
+        Holds the {@see AbstractData} instances.

     .. php:attr:: manageI18n